-Cross section effects due to the nucleus, especially Pauli blocking, are included in the factor R. Because the cross section is calculated using true kinematics, it must be modified to account for detector acceptance and resolution, as well as nuclear final state interactions, in order to obtain the expectation in different reconstructed E and Q^2 bins.
+The factor R accounts for cross section effects, especially Pauli blocking.
+Because the cross section is calculated using true kinematics, it must be modified to account for detector acceptance and resolution, as well as nuclear final state interactions, in order to obtain the expectation in different reconstructed E and Q^2 bins.
 This is done with a migration matrix M in the above equation where n{track} refers to the one-track, two-track QE, and two-track non-QE samples.
 This matrix is computed directly from the Monte Carlo simulation.
 This result is then applied to the calculated cross section to determine the number of QE events in each reconstructed E{ν} and Q^2 bin.
 In contrast, the shape of the non-QE background is taken directly from the Monte Carlo and already includes these effects.

 The prediction for the neutrino flux, flux(E), for this fit is the one based on the hadron production parameterization.
-The combination of four flux reweighting factors

-$\Phi(E)$ and the overall normalization are unconstrained.
+The combination of four flux reweighting factors $\Phi(E)$ and the overall normalization are unconstrained.
 The parameter \mathcal{M}A itself affects the total cross-section as a function of energy.
-In this way, we are fitting the shape of the \mathcal{Q}^2{rec} distribution separately in each energy region.
+In this way, we are fitting the shape of the \mathbf{Q}^2{rec} distribution separately in each energy region.
 This ensures that the axial mass measurement is not significantly biased by the normalization in any one energy bin.